ProtocolONE/ptah-docs/content/docs/seo.md

 ## Social media links
 ***

 Encourage people to share your content using your social media links.
-It's important to have the optimized page's URL, title and description because their shown in a sharing message.
+It's important to have the optimized page's URL, title and description because they are displayed in a sharing message.

 TODO image
 {{< figure class="center" src="/images/img7.png">}}